david880110/Media-Behavior-Trends-Analytics/README.md

 * Generate geographic nuances of consumers in all of America’s media markets, including purchase behavior, attitudes, lifestyles and much more.

-* Develop a unique, media-neutral machine learning metric for detecting consumer trends in terms of planning, buying and selling.
+* Develop a unique, media-neutral machine learning metric for detecting consumer trends regarding planning, buying and selling.

 ## Why Full-Stack?

-> A Full-Stack Web Developer is someone who is able to work on both the front-end and back-end portions of an application.
+> A Full-Stack Web Developer is someone who can work on both the front-end and back-end portions of an application.
 Front-end generally refers to the portion of an application the user will see or interact with, and the back-end is the part of the application that handles the logic, database interactions, user authentication, server configuration, etc.
-* Big group of 6 **"Datakensteins"** who have expertise in every steps through Front-end Application and Back-end Interaction
+* A big group of six **"Datakensteins"** who have expertise in every step through Front-end Application and Back-end Interaction.

-* Variety of skill set can serve as the cornerstone of our enthusiast and perfectionism in Full-Stack Development
+* Variety of skill set can serve as the cornerstone of our enthusiast and perfectionism in Full-Stack Development.

-* 6 team-oriented players forms a effective research and work enviorment and this allows us to capitalize on the individual strengths
+* Six team-oriented players form active research and work enviorment, and this allows us to capitalize on the individual strengths.

 ## Story

-> DMA (Designated Market Area) regions are the geographic areas in the United States in which local television viewing is measured by The Nielsen Company.
-The DMA data are essential for any marketer, researcher, or organization seeking to utilize standardized geographic areas within their business in terms of:
+> DMA (Designated Market Area) regions are the geographic areas in the United States in which The Nielsen Company measures local television viewing.
+The DMA data are essential for any marketer, researcher, or organization seeking to utilize standardized geographic areas within their business regarding:

 |            Generation   Name           | Births Start | Births End | Age as of 2018 |
 |:--------------------------------------:|:------------:|:----------:|:--------------:|